Tomas Axnér: Coaching career

 In 2010, after his playing days had just ended, he became the assistant coach of Lugi HF.
 In 2012 he became the head coach of the men's team at Lugi.
 After the 2013/14 season he took a year break, and returned in 2015.
 He then stayed until 2020, when he became the head coach of the Sweden, replacing Henrik Signell.

 At the U18 Women's World Championship in 2022 the Swedish coach was suspended, and therefore Axnér took over the team for a single tournament.

 He coached Sweden at the 2020 European Women's Handball Championship, where the team ended in 11th.

 At the 2024 Olympics he led the team to a 4th place.

 In March 2024 he extended his contract with the Swedish national team until 2026.

 In the summer of 2024 he became the coach of Danish women's team Team Esbjerg, replacing Jesper Jensen, while still continuing as the Swedish head coach.
 The Esbjerg players were involved in choosing their coach, and the club prioritized getting someone to sign on a long-term commitment and someone who had playing experience at the top level.
+In the 2025-26 season he guided the team to the Danish Championship.

 Private life

 His daughter Tyra Axnér is also a handball player, whom he has coached on the Swedish national team.

-He is educated as a teacher, but has never worked as such.
+He is trained as a teacher, but has never worked as such.